ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 #### Root Certificate Authority

-Let's generate the first certificate - the root certificate authority.
+The first thing to generate is the root certificate authority.
 We can do that by preparing a JSON file representing a Certificate Signing Request and pass it to `cfssl`.

 Create the `ca-csr.json` file: